johnston9/MS3-Shot-Caller/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### Terminal

+  - Using the following command will install the packages need for the app from requirements.txt.

+##### pip3 install -r requirements.txt
+  - The -r switch tells pip to install packages from the requirements.txt file needed for the app.

 ### Further steps required

 Some file containing sensitive variables will not have been pushed to Github so it